clp93/opinion-flagger/README.md

 * Identify more regexes for opinion articles on websites.
 * Enable a color picker.
 * Explore changing text color instead of background color
+* Create global and per-user allowlists to ensure sites (such as https://github.com/clp93/opinion-flagger) don't get flagged 😅

 ## Unprioritized Action Items